oconnorjohnson/cares_fullstack/app/admin/analytics/notes.md

 # Fund Type Distribution

-- [] Bar chart showing the number of requests for each fund type
+- [x] Bar chart showing the number of requests for each fund type

+# Weekly RFF Spending

+- [] interactive (zoomable) bar chart showing the total RFF dollars spent by week

 # Agency Request Volume

-- [] Bar chart showing the number of requests submitted by each agency
+- [x] Bar chart showing the number of requests submitted by each agency

 # Monthly Request Trends